Illyriat/Static-and-Dynamic-Testing/README.md

 [![My Skills](https://skillicons.dev/icons?i=py)](https://skillicons.dev)

+This Repository is a Course-work submission for CodeClan

 ## Part 1
 Find errors in the code presented and comment what is wrong with them & how to fix